carriejv/technician/README.md

 Technician is built to allow for robust and complex config management.
 With Technician, you can:

-* Combine config from a variety of sources like environment variables and config files.
+* Combine config from a variety of sources like environment variables, config files, databases, and CLI arguments.
+* Change config based on environment (or any other runtime condition).
 * Automatically cache the results of all your config reads.
 * Override config from one source (ie, a file) with another (ie, an environment variable) -- with different cache policies for each.
 Great for debugging in production!
 * Create reusable parsers and validators for complex config.